Communication, activities help dementia patients

 "You need to stop what you’re doing if you notice the patient becoming agitated.
 Tell the patient that you’re sorry and didn’t mean to upset anyone, and then say that we’ll just do this another time," she suggests.

-Home health aides have an opportunity to make a big difference in a dementia patient’s condition, says Kathy Kaiser, RN, BSN, administrator of Menorah Park Home Health Care Services in Beachwood, OH.
+Health care workers who visit patients at home have an opportunity to make a big difference in a dementia patient’s condition, says Kathy Kaiser, RN, BSN, administrator of Menorah Park Home Health Care Services in Beachwood, OH.

 A research program that has studied the effect of Montessori-based activities on nursing home patients with memory loss was expanded into the home health arena last year.
+The research is being conducted with Menorah Park home health aides and patients by the Beachwood, OH-based Myers Research Institute, with a grant from the Wolf Family Foundation in London, Ontario.

 "We found a 10% increase in a patient’s pleasure and a 20% increase in constructive engagement when Montessori-based activities are used during an aide’s time with the patient," Kaiser says.